100+ Sinking Funds Categories to Help You Master Budgeting

 Once you get in the habit of using sinking funds in your budget, it becomes a lot easier to:

-• Manage your budget every month and avoid overspending
+- Manage your budget every month and avoid overspending.

-• Get consistent with building a money-saving habit
+- Get consistent with building a money-saving habit.

-• Plan ahead for small and large expenses that aren’t part of your regular budget
+- Plan ahead for small and large expenses that aren’t part of your regular budget.

-• Set and achieve specific financial goals
+- Set and achieve specific financial goals.

-• Make large purchases without triggering financial guilt or buyers’ remorse
+- Make large purchases without triggering financial guilt or buyer’s remorse.

-• Include “fun” purchases or spending without racking up debt
+- Include “fun” purchases or spending without racking up debt.

 You can set up your sinking fund categories, then add money to each one monthly.
-It’s a hassle-free way to save for financial needs and wants.
+As you fund one goal, you can set a new one and start saving for it.

 Related post: 17 Dave Ramsey Tips That Can Help You Stop Being Broke

-Sinking Funds Categories to Include In Your Budget
+100+ Sinking Funds Categories to Include In Your Budget

 Ready to put sinking funds categories to work in your budget?